kjs452/KennysOpenDSKY/README.md

 ## Assembly Language
 This section documents all the assembly instructions.

+### Virtual Machine Architecture
-Firstly here is the CPU architecture:
+Here is the CPU architecture of the virtual machine:

 ![alt text](images/cpuarch.jpg "")